RainierBarrett/langevin2D/README.md

 ## Using the Program

+NOTE: If this message is here, then due to time constraints I couldn't get fancy with cmake before turning this in.
+If that's the case, then the program IS working, I promise, but to get its output, you'll have to change the `test_params.txt` file in the main directory, then cd into build, run `cmake ..`, `make` if you haven't, and finally just do `make catch` to run the "test" with your input file, and my premade grid of 50 particles in no potential field.
+The output will be located in the build/test directory under the name `output.txt`.
+Sorry for the mess.

 Input format --  input parameter file should contain one line with all values space-separated as follows:
 `temperature (float) damping_coefficient (float) time_step (float) total_time (float) potential_energy_filename (string) particle_file_name (string)`.